ift-gftc/InteroperabilityExercise/README.md

 *1 hour commitment.*
 - 15 minutes of introductions
 - 40 minute presentation discussing the GDST 1.0 standards, tools, and the supply chain scenarios.
--	15 minutes introducing the standards and event – Thomas
+-	15 minutes introducing the standards and event
 -	5-10 minutes for questions
--

 Instructions for groups:
 1. Familiarize with the tools, sample data, scenarios, and communication streams
 2. Early Day 1 have joint meeting: contact info between groups, scenario planning